esoterik0/ListMaster/README.md

 - Export list (txt)

-exports the currently seleceted list, only works in roll mode.

-A path is given the filename will be the 'tablename.txt'.
+Exports the currently seleceted list, only works in roll mode.
+A path is given and the filename will be the 'tablename.txt'.
+- export collection

+Exports the currently seleceted collection, only works in roll mode.
+A file name is given to write out the .dat file.

 #### About
 has the about command